Want to know how to sell products online? Smart move.

 If you’re selling a niche product, like hand-knitted wool earmuffs for dogs, then Etsy might be your calling.

-Sign-up and setting up your shop is an easy and straightforward.
+Sign-up and setting up your shop is easy and straightforward.
 Also, Etsy lets you accept online payments directly on their platform with Etsy payments.

 When selling physical products, you’ll need to find some way to ship the product from the warehouse to the customer.
 When choosing a shipping courier, expect shipping costs to vary by: